SUSE/ansible-container/README.md

 ## Setup NeuVector on ALP host

-The setup_neuvector.yml playbook can be used to manage the NeuVector workload on an ALP host.
-It supports two operations: setup and removal of NeuVector.
-The operation is determined by the 'neuvector_state' variable, which can be set to 'present' or 'absent'.
+The setup_neuvector.yml playbook can be used to deploy the NeuVector workload on an ALP host.

-To try out this example playbook, you can change directory to the /usr/local/share/ansible-container/examples/ansible directory and run the following command:

 ```shell
 $ cd /usr/local/share/ansible-container/examples/ansible